Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 (ii) Closed Chain or Cyclic Compound

-The organic compound in which carbon atoms are linked together to form closed or ving structure is called closed chain or cyclic organic compound, they are further divided in to two groups.
-Homocyclic organic compound and heterocyclic organic compounds.
+The organic compound in which carbon atoms are linked together to form a closed or ring structure is called a closed chain or cyclic organic compound, they are further divided into two groups.
+Homocyclic organic compounds and heterocyclic organic compounds.

 (a) Homocyclic Organic Compounds

-The organic compound which in closed chain or structure and the ving consist of only carbon atoms is called homocyclic organic compound.
-It is further divided in to two types.
+The organic compound that is in a closed chain or structure and the Ving consists of only carbon atoms is called a homocyclic organic compound.
+It is further divided into two types.
 Ali-cyclic and Aromatic Organic compounds.

-• Ali-cyclic organic compounds:- The organic compound which are in closed chain structure forming a ving are called ali-chain cyclic compounds.
-These organic compounds resembles properties open chain organic chain organic compound but differ in their structure and formulae.
+• Ali-cyclic organic compounds:- The organic compound which is in a closed chain structure forming a ving are called ali-chain cyclic compounds.
+These organic compounds resemble properties of open-chain organic chain organic compounds but differ in their structure and formulae.

 Examples:-